 If Charlie Ergen is the most hated man in Hollywood, what should the industry do about him?

-Ergen is now gearing up for a fight that could answer that question.
-A licensing agreement between Dish and The Walt Disney Co. expires in September.
-The upcoming talks between the companies are the first major negotiation since the Hopper's launch.
-Disney probably doesn't want to rubber stamp a tech product like the Hopper by renewing its contract with Dish.
-But it's nearly impossible for a media company to forgo the billions of dollars Ergen is paying for programming.
+Ergen is now gearing up for a battle that could answer this question.
+A license agreement between Dish and The Walt Disney Co. expires in September.
+The upcoming talks between the companies are the first major negotiation since the launch of the Hopper.
+Disney is unlikely to want to rubber-stamp a tech product like the Hopper by renewing its contract with Dish.
+But it's almost impossible for a media company to pass up the billions of dollars Ergen is paying for programming.

-This friend-foe dilemma is the essential conundrum that is Dish.
-Six months before its contract with Disney was set to expire, Dish was not at the negotiating table but in the courtroom, suing Disney's ESPN unit for allegedly offering better rates to Dish's competition.
+This friend/foe dilemma is the essential conundrum that Dish presents.
+Six months before its contract with Disney was set to expire, Dish was not at the negotiating table, but in the courtroom, suing Disney's ESPN unit for allegedly offering better rates to Dish's competition.

-If Dish displays a particular form of aggression, observers attribute it to the billionaire founder and his company's precarious position in the competitive video distribution industry.
+If Dish displays a particular form of aggression, observers attribute this to its billionaire founder and his company's precarious position in the competitive video distribution industry.

 Charlie Ergen was born in Tennessee, the son of a physicist who is said to have coined the term "China Syndrome" to describe the inadequacies of containing a nuclear reactor accident.
 After playing small forward on the state university basketball team, he earned a degree in business administration from Wake Forest University in 1976 and then worked as a financial analyst at Frito-Lay.
 Two years later, at the age of 25, he surprised his family by "retiring" - or rather, taking advantage of discounts his future wife, Cantey McAdam, received from her work as a flight attendant to travel the world.
 He also toyed with the idea of opening a more professional become a poker and blackjack player.

-Then, in 1980, his buddy Jim DeFranco told him about "a big satellite dish that picks up signals from space," according to a 2012 Wake Forest commencement speech.
-Along with DeFranco and McAdam, the three put $60,000 of their personal savings into a startup called EchoStar in suburban Denver.
+Then, in 1980, his buddy Jim DeFranco told him about "a large satellite dish that receives signals from outer space", according to an opening speech by Wake Forest in 2012.
+Together with DeFranco and McAdam, the three of them put 60,000 dollars of their personal savings into a start-up company called EchoStar in a suburb of Denver.

-An avid mountaineer who has climbed Kilimanjaro and Mount Everest, Ergen has steadily built his company - now officially called DISH - into one of the 200 largest in the world, with average annual profits of about $1 billion (Ergen controls 88 percent of the voting rights in the company).
-Dish thrived in large part by focusing on the hilly rural areas of the country where no cable TV lines ran - and, of course, by being willing to take on anyone who got in the way.
+An avid mountaineer who has climbed Mount Kilimanjaro and Mount Everest, Ergen has steadily grown his company - now officially called DISH - into one of the 200 largest companies in the world, with average annual profits of about $1 billion (Ergen controls 88 percent of the voting rights in the company).
+Dish thrived in large part by focusing on the hilly rural areas of the country where there were no cable TV lines - and, of course, by being willing to take on anyone who got in the way.

 Perhaps most notorious were the angry judges who followed Dish's recent dispute with Cablevision/AMC after Dish signed a 15-year deal to carry the Voom networks, a lineup of 21 little-watched HD channels like Kung Fu HD and Movie Fest HD, had resigned.
 In the early days of the trial, Dish was sanctioned for "bad faith" or "gross negligence" in destroying internal company emails.
 A visibly angry New York Supreme Court Justice Richard Lowe later threatened to launch an investigation if Dish's documents were not released.
 The lawsuit got so ugly that Dish manager Carolyn Crawford punched the opposing attorney's father on her way out of the courtroom.
 She later apologized in open court.

-In fact, when Dish filed a lawsuit in May 2012 in an attempt to beat the networks to court and get a judge to declare the hopper legal, it did so in New York.
+In fact, when Dish filed a lawsuit in May 2012 in an attempt to beat the broadcasters in court and get a judge to declare the hopper legal, it did so in New York.

-At Dish's Colorado headquarters, company executives dismissed questions about whether Dish was really the meanest of mean companies.
+At Dish's Colorado headquarters, company executives dismissed the question of whether Dish is really the meanest of mean companies.

 Still, that might not be enough.
-Dish now competes with Internet-based TV services like Netflix and Hulu (a subscription to either costs only about a third of the $49.99 for a basic Dish package), as well as web and TV combos offered by companies like Time Warner Cable and Comcast.
+Dish now competes with Internet-based TV services like Netflix and Hulu (a subscription to both costs only about a third of Dish's $49.99 basic package), as well as web and TV combinations offered by companies like Time Warner Cable and Comcast.

-Unlike its competitors, Dish has struggled to expand into businesses other than satellite TV service.
-In 2011, the company completed its acquisition of Blockbuster, but failed to grow the brand into a viable Netflix competitor.
-Dish has been trying to make more of its wireless spectrum, which it paid about $3 billion to acquire, but has been thwarted by the FCC.
+Unlike its competitors, Dish has struggled to expand into business areas other than satellite TV service.
+In 2011, the company completed its acquisition of Blockbuster, but was unable to grow the brand into a viable Netflix competitor.
+Dish has been trying to make more of its wireless spectrum, which it paid around $3 billion to acquire, but has been thwarted by the FCC.
 The company has been trying to get a wireless network service off the ground lately, holding talks with Google and making an aggressive bid to acquire part of 4G network pioneer Clearwire Corp.

 Some legal observers believe Dish will succeed in court.
 In November, a federal judge declined to issue an injunction to stop the hopper, saying Fox has a steep road ahead in arguing that Dish committed copyright infringement and breached its contracts with the network.
 However, the judge was not entirely convinced of the legality of Dish's scheme, and some lawyers believe the networks will ultimately prevail.
 "I think a court will side with the broadcasters because of the economics, although a new [legal] Test has to be developed, as this does not meet the usual standards," says Bryan Sullivan of Early Sullivan.

-How the lawsuit plays out could determine Dish's ability to stay in the game based on the outcome of upcoming carriage negotiations.
-Ergen is making a multibillion-dollar bet that Disney can't afford to give up Dish's 14 million subscribers, but if the company signs a new deal, it will send a signal that broadcasters have gone a little overboard when it comes to the threat they accuse the hopper of posing.
+How the lawsuit plays out could determine Dish's ability to stay in the game depending on the outcome of the upcoming promotion negotiations.
+Ergen is taking a multibillion-dollar bet that Disney can't afford to give up Dish's 14 million subscribers, but if the company signs a new deal, it will send a signal that broadcasters have gone a little overboard when it comes to the threat they accuse the Hopper of posing.

-If the deal doesn't pan out, Dish could go a new route.
-It could stream Disney's ABC anyway, without a contract but in partnership with a company like Diller's Aereo, whose proprietary technology to capture TV signals over the airwaves and transmit them privately online will likely be fought out in a messy process.
+If the offer isn't right, Dish could take a new approach.
+It could stream Disney's ABC anyway, without a contract but in partnership with a company like Diller's Aereo, whose proprietary technology to capture TV signals over the airwaves and transmit them privately online is likely to be fought out in a messy process.
 (Dish and Aereo have reportedly been in talks recently).
-Or Dish could abandon the fast-growing cost of licensing ESPN's live sports to further position the satellite distributor as the cheap alternative in the market.
+Or Dish could abandon the rapidly growing cost of licensing ESPN's live sports to further position the satellite distributor as the cheap alternative in the market.
 But that's undoubtedly risky.

 Analysts are already getting a little nervous.
-In a recent conference call, Dish management was asked what was going to happen.
+In a recent conference call, Dish's management was asked what would happen next.

 The last time Disney and Dish struck a deal, in 2005, negotiations lasted a year.
-Now it's just a few months until the license expires in September, and the very negotiators who will meet just sat uncomfortably next to each other in a courtroom for three weeks.
+Now it's just a few months until the license expires in September, and the very negotiators who will meet have just spent three weeks sitting uncomfortably next to each other in a courtroom.

-Is Ergen about to get the receipt for his evil behavior?
+Is Ergen about to get his comeuppance for his bad behavior?
 Or will broadcasters bow to what many believe is the inevitable evolution of the advertising business?
-By year's end, the outcome of the Disney-Dish negotiations could signal where the industry is headed.
+By the end of the year, the outcome of the Disney-Dish negotiations could signal where the industry is heading.

 As the recent Dish-ESPN lawsuit highlighted, thanks to "most favored nation" provisions (which guarantee that no rival will get a better deal), subscriber rates are intertwined throughout the TV industry.
 If Disney accepts less than market value from Dish, it likely will have to give discounts to other distributors, too.
 And walking away from Dish might not necessarily mean losing all 14 million pay TV consumers if some of them defect to rival services.
 A recent survey by Lazard Capital found that 41 percent to 48 percent of pay TV subscribers would cancel or switch their service if they lost a top broadcast network, and 35 percent would cancel if they lost ESPN.
 "If anything, content's leverage over distributors is strengthening," concludes analyst Barton Crockett.